raiscui/vistadream/docs/single_img_pipeline.md

   - `inpaint_wo_edge` = ¬edges ∧ `dpt_conf_mask` (restricted to ROI)
 - Log both frames to Rerun and bootstrap the `Gaussian_Scene` by adding the two frames and running `GS_Train_Tool` for 100 iterations.

-Note on training logic: `inpaint=True` means “supervise this pixel.”
+Note on training logic: `inpaint=True` means "supervise this pixel."
 For the input view we set all pixels to `True` to force perfect reproduction of original content.
 For the outpaint view, we supervise only the new regions.

 ## Coarse Expansion (`_coarse`)
-- Generate a dense trajectory: `_generate_trajectory(scene, nframes = n_frames*10)` using `scene.traj_type` (default spiral).
+- Generate a dense trajectory: `_generate_trajectory(scene, nframes = n_frames * coarse_dense_multiplier)` using `scene.traj_type` (default spiral).
 - Score each candidate pose by rendering with `scene._render_for_inpaint(frame)` and measuring the fraction of `inpaint=True`.
-- Selection policy:
+- Selection policy (configurable; defaults shown):
-  - Discard frames with inpaint area > 25%
+  - `coarse_max_inpaint_ratio=0.25`: discard poses with inpaint ratio > max
-  - Enforce non-adjacency to avoid near-duplicates
-  - Require minimum inpaint area ≥ 5%
+  - `coarse_min_inpaint_ratio=0.05`: require inpaint ratio ≥ min
+  - `coarse_adjacent_exclusion=1`: exclude poses within ±N of already-selected indices (avoid near-duplicates)
-  - Pick the best remaining frame and append its index to `logged_cam_idx_list` for UI
+  - Pick the remaining pose with the largest inpaint ratio
+  - Optional fallback: `coarse_fallback_mode=closest` can pick a "closest-to-band" pose even if no candidate falls into `[min,max]`
 - For each selected pose:
   - Create a `Frame` via `pose_to_frame` (optionally expanded by `margin`)
   - Run `FluxInpainting` on its `inpaint` area
   - Predict depth for the inpainted RGB
-  - Align predicted depth to the frame’s original rendered depth using `Smooth_Connect_Tool._affine_dpt_to_GS` (coarse scale/shift + smooth refinement) and recompute masks:
+  - Align predicted depth to the frame's original rendered depth using `Smooth_Connect_Tool._affine_dpt_to_GS` (coarse scale/shift + smooth refinement) and recompute masks:
     - `inpaint_wo_edge` = `inpaint` ∧ ¬`depth_edges_mask(aligned_dpt)` ∧ `dpt_conf_mask`
   - Log to Rerun, add to `Gaussian_Scene`, and run `GS_Train_Tool` for 500 iterations
-  - Update the blueprint tab to “Coarse Scene”
+  - Update the blueprint tab to "Coarse Scene"

+### Coarse Summary and Selection Diagnostics
+Coarse selection has two layers of "don't guess" logging:

+1) A final summary (enabled by default via `coarse_print_summary=True`), which answers: "Did coarse actually select new frames, and how many splats were added?"

+- `selected_extra_frames=X/Y`: how many extra views were successfully selected and added
+- Per-frame stats:
+  - `dense_pose_index`: where the pose comes from in the dense trajectory
+  - `inpaint_ratio` / `inpaint_pixels`: hole size before filtering
+  - `inpaint_wo_edge_pixels`: pixels that survive the edge + confidence filtering (this is what actually becomes new splats)
+  - `added_splats`: how many splats this frame contributed after filtering
+- Scene totals:
+  - `scene_frames`, `gaussian_frames`, `total_splats`

+2) A failure diagnostic (printed only when selection fails), prefixed with `[COARSE][DIAG]`, which tells you *why* no frame was selected:
+- `inpaint_ratio(valid) stats: min/mean/max`
+- `counts(valid): below_min / in_range / above_max (in_range_without_adj=...)`
+- `topK(idx:ratio)=...` to show where the "most hole" part of the trajectory is

+Use these numbers to decide whether you should change motion, thresholds, or adjacency exclusion (see tuning below).

+### Tuning Guide (Make Coarse More "Aggressive")
+If you see `selected_extra_frames=0` in the summary, coarse effectively degraded to initialization-only.
+Use the diagnostic hint to pick the right knob:

+- Holes are too small (`max < coarse_min_inpaint_ratio`):
+  - Increase camera motion: `--traj-forward-ratio`, `--traj-backward-ratio`, and/or widen `--traj-max-percentage`
+  - Increase render margin: `--coarse-margin`
+  - Or lower the minimum: `--coarse-min-inpaint-ratio`

+- Holes are too large (`min > coarse_max_inpaint_ratio`):
+  - Increase the maximum: `--coarse-max-inpaint-ratio`
+  - Or reduce motion / reduce margin

+- Blocked by adjacency exclusion (`in_range_without_adj > 0` but `in_range=0`):
+  - Set `--coarse-adjacent-exclusion 0`
+  - Or increase dense sampling: `--coarse-dense-multiplier` (slower, but increases the chance of landing in-band)

+If you want a single "force it to pick something" switch for experimentation and PLY-difference amplification:
+- Use `--coarse-fallback-mode closest`.
+  - When strict selection finds no in-range candidate, it will pick a pose closest to the `[min,max]` band and continue.
+  - The log line for the selected frame will include `(fallback_mode=closest)` if the chosen ratio is out of range.

+Note: increasing `coarse_dense_multiplier` can significantly slow down coarse selection because it renders every candidate pose to measure the inpaint mask ratio.

 ### Frame Selection Logic
 ```mermaid